JakubPetriska/moving-sprites-dataset/README.md

 # Moving sprites dataset

-This repo contains generator for a image/video dataset comprising of sprites randomly moving and resizing.
+Generator for a image/video dataset comprising of sprites randomly moving and resizing.
-Dataset was created in order to provide simple task for object localization in images and video and used in [github.com/JakubPetriska/moving-sprites-object-detection](https://github.com/JakubPetriska/moving-sprites-object-detection).
+Dataset was created in order to provide simple task for object localization in images and video and to be used in [github.com/JakubPetriska/moving-sprites-object-detection](https://github.com/JakubPetriska/moving-sprites-object-detection).

 By default generator generates 9000 training frames,